 - 1. Detection of the research themes.
 In each period of time studied the corresponding research themes are detected by applying a co-word analysis [70] to raw data for all the published documents in the research field, followed by a clustering of keywords to topics/themes using the simple centers algorithm [71], which locates keyword networks that are strongly linked to each other and that correspond to centers of interest or to research problems that are the subject of significant interest among researchers.
-The similarity between the keywords is assessed using the equivalence index [72]: $e{ij} = c{ij}^2/c_ic_j$, where c{ij} is the number of documents in which two keywords i and j co-occur and c_i and c_j represent the number of documents in which each one appears. - 2.
+The similarity between the keywords is assessed using the equivalence index [72]: $e{ij} = c{ij}^2/c_ic_j$ , where $c{ij}$ is the number of documents in which two keywords i and j co-occur and $c_i$ and $c_j$ represent the number of documents in which each one appears. - 2.
 Visualizing research themes and thematic network.
 In this phase the detected themes are visualized by means of two different visualization instruments: strategic diagram [73] and thematic network.
 Each theme can be characterized by two measures [72]: centrality and density.
-Centrality measures the degree of interaction of a network with other networks and can be defined as $c = 10 \sum e{kh}$, with k a keyword that belongs to the theme and h a keyword that belongs to other themes.
-The density measures the internal strength of the network and can be defined as $d = 100(\sum e{ij}/w)$, where i and j are keywords belonging to the theme and w the number of keywords in the theme.
-Given both measurements, a research field can be visualized as a set of research themes, mapped in a two-dimensional strategic diagram (Fig. 5a) and classified into four groups: - (a) Themes in the upper-right quadrant are both well developed and important for the structuring of a research field.
+Centrality measures the degree of interaction of a network with other networks and can be defined as $c = 10 \sum e{kh}$ , with k a keyword that belongs to the theme and k a keyword that belongs to other themes.
+The density measures the internal strength of the network and can be defined as k = k - (a) Themes in the upper-right quadrant are both well developed and important for the structuring of a research field.
 They are known as the motor-themes of the speciality, given that they present strong centrality and high density. - (b) Themes in the upper-left quadrant have well-developed internal ties but unimportant external ties and so are of only marginal importance for the field.
 These themes are very specialized and peripheral. - (c) Themes in the lower-left quadrant are both weakly developed and marginal.
 The themes in this quadrant have low density and low centrality and mainly represent either emerging or disappearing themes. - (d) Themes in the lower-right quadrant are important for a research field but are not developed.
 This quadrant contains transversal and general, basic themes.